harmonicalchemy/modular-emacs/README.md

 ## Introduction:

-**Welcome to Harmonic Alchemy Modular Emacs V1.0 RC3** - Now final testing my third release candidate.
-This is almost ready to be dubbed my first official release.
+**Welcome to Harmonic Alchemy Modular Emacs - _Official V1.0 Release_** - The final testing period is over.
+Release Candidate 3 passed inspection and is now merged in as Harmonic Alchemy Modular Emacs Official Release 1.0.

 > **Note:** There are still a few glitches on Mac OS but I now suspect the cause is external to Emacs...
-Therefore I will not consider that to be blocking this official multiplatform "nx" release of Harmonic Alchemy Modular Emacs...
+Therefore I did not consider that to be blocking this official multiplatform `nx` release of Harmonic Alchemy Modular Emacs...
+On **Mac OS** you have to start this from a command shell to get all features working the same as on other **`nx`** environments...
+I am working on fixing that problem outside of Modular Emacs and will report back here when I find a solution...

 This project has been a long time coming.
-Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration...
+Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration of over 10 or so years!
 I ended up forking Mohammed Ismail Ansari's  [**super-emacs project**](https://github.com/MyTerminal/super-emacs) from Github...
 I tried that for a while, liked some things and tried to get rid of other things that were confusing to me at the time.
-After a couple years of adding/removing configuring/re-configuring it started feeling like I was painting myself into a corner!
-Things started to getting really messy!
-So I decided to start over from scratch and modularize everything with the idea of preventing messes like this from happening with your own Emacs setups!
+After a couple years of adding/removing configuring/re-configuring it started feeling like I was painting myself into a tangled corner like getting _"lost in a maze of twisty little passages all different"_!
+So I decided to start over from scratch and modularize everything with the idea of preventing tangled messes like this from happening with your own Emacs setups!

 Keeping the original spirit that Mohammed started, I built this into something you can hopefully use and extend for your own purposes without experiencing the same kinds of pain I have over the years attempting to customize my own Emacs configurations!